ljeitziner/HowTo_NLP/README.md

 # HowTo_NLP
-A repository with a How To to mine Twitter and run sentiment analysis.
+A repository with a How To mine Twitter and run sentiment analysis.